 You can challenge (‘intervene in’) or apply to challenge a presumption of death claim, if you think one of the following is true:

-- the claim isn’t valid, eg the person making the claim isn’t a close relative of the missing person or someone who can prove that they’ve a right to make a claim
+- the claim is not valid, for example the person making the claim is not a close relative of the missing person or someone who can prove that they’ve a right to make a claim

-- the information in the claim is wrong, eg the missing person is not dead or died on a different day
+- the information in the claim is wrong, for example the missing person is not dead or died on a different day

-- the court should make an additional order, eg about the missing person’s property
+- the court should make an additional order, for example about the missing person’s property

 When you can challenge